 Physical Education funding is ultimately driven by a need to ‘provide outstanding physical education for all’ (Ofsted, ‘Beyond 2012’)

-At Lingey House we have a desire to make PE accessible to all children and in doing so, engage more children in physical activity.
+At Lingey House we have a desire to make PE accessible to all children and in doing so, engage more children in physical activity throughout the whole school day.
 The main priority was to ensure the correct systems are in place to deliver a consistently high standard of Physical Education and channel the funding appropriately.

-When considering where to use the funding, there were three main focuses:
+When considering where to use the funding, there were five main focuses:

-By ensuring appropriate funds are spent in these three areas, we are able to ensure that all children are given access to the new resources.
+By ensuring appropriate funds are spent in these five areas, we are able to ensure that all children are given access to the new resources.

 Funding (2017 - 2018)